 - TD (TN dependents)

-Change of Nonimmigrant Status For Spouse And Child:
+Change of Nonimmigrant Status For Spouse And Child And The Form I-539:

 What If Your Current Status Expires Before Applying For A Change of Status?

-Staying longer than the period of time for which you were granted admission may also have a negative effect on your ability to get other benefits or to return to the U.S. at a later time.
+Being out of status in the U.S. may also have a negative effect on your ability to obtain other benefits or to return to the U.S. at a later time.
 If you fall out of status, we recommend you leave the U.S. as soon as possible to avoid, or at least minimize, the possible impact on your ability to come back to the U.S. at a later time.
+If you have been in the U.S. for more than 180 days after your I-94 has expired, speak with an Immigration Attorney regarding unlawful presence and the possibility of the 3-year or 10-year bar.

-There is no guarantee that a change of status will be approved, it is not automatic even if you meet all the requirements.
-USCIS will look at the facts of your situation, your current status, the reasons you want to change your status, and the reasons you did not apply for this kind of visa before you entered the U.S., and will decide whether to grant your application and, if they grant it, how long they will extend your stay in the new nonimmigrant status.
+There is no guarantee that USCIS will approve a change of status application, even if the applicant has met all the requirements.
+USCIS must examine the applicant’s situation, current status, the reasons for the change of status, and, if applicable, the reasons the applicant did not apply for this kind of visa before initially coming to the U.S. Then only can USCIS make a decision on whether or not to grant the change of status and decide the validity period of the stay.
 USCIS will not grant a change of status for a reason inconsistent with the terms of the requested status, or where circumstances suggest it would be inappropriate.

 Late Filing For A Change of Nonimmigrant Status:

-- The delay was due to extraordinary circumstances beyond your control;
+- The delay was due to extraordinary circumstances beyond the applicant’s/beneficiary’s control;

 - The length of the delay was reasonable;

-- You have not done anything else to violate your nonimmigrant status (such as work without USCIS approval);
+- The Applicant/Beneficiary has not done anything else to violate your nonimmigrant status (such as work without USCIS approval);

-- You are still a nonimmigrant (i.e., you are not trying to become a permanent resident of the U.S., with limited exceptions); and
+- The Applicant/Beneficiary is still a nonimmigrant (i.e., you are not trying to become a permanent resident of the U.S., with limited exceptions); and

-- You are not in formal proceedings to remove (deport) you from the country.
+- The Applicant/Beneficiary in not in formal proceedings to remove (deport) him/her from the country.

 What qualifies as “circumstance beyond your control” is at the total discretion of the USCIS officer reviewing your application.
-Simply not getting around to filing on time will not be sufficient.
+Simply not getting around to filing on time or being ignorant about the need to file change of status application will not be sufficient.

 Appealing A USCIS Decision Regarding Your Change Of Status:

-If your application to change your nonimmigrant status is denied, you will receive a letter that will detail the reason(s) why the application was denied.
-There is no appeal from a denial of the change of status application part of both the Form I-539 and the Form I-129.
-However, you may submit a motion to reopen or a motion to reconsider with the same office that made the unfavorable decision.
-By filing these motions, you are asking the office to either reexamine or reconsider their decision.
-While both motions seek the same outcome they are very different in nature.
-A motion to reopen must state new facts that are to be provided in the reopened proceeding and must be accompanied by affidavits or other documentary evidence.
-A motion to reconsider must establish that the decision was based on an incorrect application of the law or USCIS policy, and must further establish that the decision was incorrect based on the evidence in the file at the time the decision was made.
+If the application to change nonimmigrant status is denied, USCIS will send a a letter that will detail the reason(s) why the application was denied.
+There is no “appeal” from a denial of the change of status application part of both the Form I-539 and the Form I-129.
+However, a motion to reopen or a motion to reconsider may be submitted with the same office that made the unfavorable decision.
+In filing a motion to reopen and/or reconsider, it must be shown that there is additional evidence (in existence at the time of filing) that would change the outcome or argue that USCIS has applied the law incorrectly.

 Each of the 40+ nonimmigrant visa categories has specific requirements and limits, including limits on length of stay in this country.
-If properly completed and filed your change of status application can open new doors for you in the U.S., If not, you can create ongoing problems for yourself.
+If properly completed and filed a change of status application can open new doors in the U.S., If not, it can create very serious problems.

 For more information, contact VisaPro team, or if seeking a change of status based on an offer of employment, the employer that has offered you temporary employment may contact VisaPro’s experienced immigration attorneys.